 A simple press up exercise can be performed using the foam roller.
 An easy version can be done on the knees whilst a more advanced version is done with the body straight.
 The roller slightly changes the angle working the lower chest muscles more.

 This exercise massages the quadratus lumborum muscle at the side of the lower back.
 Position the roller under the lower back side on and gently roll up and down the roller to relax the muscle.
 The quadratus lumborum muscle is often tight in patients complaining of low back pain as well as those with mild scoliosis or curving of the spine.

-This exercise performs a myofascial release and stretch on the quadriceps muscles at the front of the thigh.
+This exercise performs a myofascial release and stretches on the quadriceps muscles at the front of the thigh.
 The roller is applied along as full a length of the muscle as possible with more emphasis or weight from the knee upwards, following the direction of blood flow along the muscles.

 This exercise massages the thoracic or upper area of the spine.
-With hands behind the head the athlete gently rolls up and down from the lower ribs to the shoulders.
+With hands behind the head, the athlete gently rolls up and down from the lower ribs to the shoulders.
 This is an excellent exercise for improving range of motion and helping to relieve upper back pain.